 Does frozen cauliflower get soggy in the air fryer?

 If you don’t cook the cauliflower enough, it gets soggy.
-Know that with frozen cauliflower it’ll get a little soggy first and then crisp up!
-The good news is that if it seems soggy then you just need to give it a bit more time to get crispy.
+Know that with frozen cauliflower it’ll get a little soggy first and then crisp up.
+The good news is that if it seems soggy, you just need to give it a bit more time to get cook and become crispy.

 Is this recipe gluten free?

 It sure is!
 I have multiple options for breading and I often make this gluten free.
 One of the things I love about the air fryer is that you don’t need breading to make things crispy.